 Unfortunately, anyone who does so is acting outside the scope of their employment and could be held personally responsible for any consequences that follow from an unauthorized contract.

-For the sake of clarity, the primary person who has been delegated with authority to sign contracts on behalf of the University, without financial limitations, is Richard A. Staneski, Vice President for Finance and Administration.
+For the sake of clarity, the primary person who has been delegated with authority to sign contracts on behalf of the University, without financial limitations, is Kenneth Long, Vice President for Administration & Finance.

 Secondary delegates of Finance and Procurement are outlined in The Delegation of Presidential Authority - Procurement and Contracting (this should be a web link) contained in this web site.